 She describes these college experiences as a “boot camp” for her business and marketing skills.
 Students organized, ran and produced all aspects of the events including getting corporate sponsorships, marketing, writing grants, managing staff and volunteers.
 Nack and her fellow Bruins had a good eye for booking talent, and with the UCLA brand behind them they were able to book bands like The Roots, Black Eyed Peas and Souls of Mischief.
 UCLA provided the platform for her to develop her interests and skills, and in her senior year she launched her first business, booking and managing some of the reggae musicians from Jamaica she had met doing on-campus events.

-Nack earned her bachelor’s degree in International Economics with a minor in Urban Planning from UCLA.
+Nack earned her bachelor’s degree in International Economics with a minor in public policy from UCLA.
 She then worked for the city of Santa Monica organizing community events, including the 25,000 volunteers who attend Coastal Cleanup Day.
 She went on to work for an environmental consulting firm, building a multimillion dollar clean transportation department.
 While a UCLA undergraduate Nack had taken public policy classes from former governor and presidential nominee Michael Dukakis, whose teaching inspired and motivated her to return to UCLA to earn her master’s degree in public policy/international trade.

 In 2008, she decided to focus on her passion for educating and engaging people with a positive environmental message by founding her environmental consultant and marketing firm Three Squares Inc. She was hired to reduce the environmental impact of the Democratic National Convention in Denver, Colorado.
 Nack moved to Denver for nine months to create a large-scale sustainability plan, an effort she and the Three Squares Inc. team have repeated again in Charlotte, North Carolina in 2012 and Philadelphia, Pennsylvania in 2016.